rishiso/Experimental-vs-Theoretical-Probability/README.md

-# Experimental-vs-Theoretical-Probability
-- The program creates a graph for experimental and theoretical probability in regards to coin flipping.
+# Law of Large Numbers
-- The main trend that the graph is demonstrating is the tendency for experimental probability to approach theoretical probability as the number of trials increases.
+- The program graphs the experimental and theoretical probabiity of coin flipping to illustrate the Law of Large Numbers.
-- Data is generated using simulated coin flips.
 - Pyplot from Matplotlib is used to graph the data.

 ![alt text](https://raw.githubusercontent.com/rishiso/Experimental-vs-Theoretical-Probability/master/Graph.png "Graphic")